 - Notify you if DFPS cannot provide the information promptly and set a reasonable date and time for providing it.

-- Ask for a ruling from the Office of the Attorney General on any information DFPS wishes to withhold, and send a copy of the request for a ruling (or a redacted copy) to the requestor.
+- Ask for a ruling from the Office of the Attorney General on any information DFPS wishes to withhold, and send a copy of the request for a ruling (or a redacted copy) to the requester.

 - Separate public information from any information DFPS is withholding and provide the public information to you promptly.